-How to design an open plan kitchen and living room: in this article free 3D BIM models and a video to show you the steps for a successful space planning
+How to design an open plan kitchen and living room: in this article useful tips, a BIM model ready to use and a video to show you the steps for a successful space planning

 Open plan kitchen and living room is a popular design choice for modern homes where barriers, such as walls and doors, are eliminated and distinct functional areas are integrated into a single shared space.